visweshs/redux-saga/README.md

 Most common 'asynchronous' APIs do infact block the main JS thread - albeit for a small amount of time.
-This makes it hard to hit the golden 60 FPS consistently.
+When asynchronous work scales, it becomes hard to hit the golden 60 FPS rate consistently.
 The only real permanent solution is web workers.

 Redux-Sagas are a fun mental model, but lack support for actual webworkers.

 This library attemps to merge promise-worker[https://github.com/nolanlawson/promise-worker] to provide web worker support for redux-sagas.

+The proposal is to leverage web workers inside generator functions, by promisifying the web worker computation.

 This is how it works now: